About Eigo Ganbare

 Furthermore, please note that these resources on here are strictly for educational use - Japanese public schools ONLY.
 So, if you ever want to keep these free, please support Eigo Ganbare on Patreon!

 I started my ALTing on the JET programme in 2004.
 Follow by Interac and other ALT dispatch companies.
-Then, through two boards of education and finally, ending my "Japan experience" in April 2020 as a direct hire ALT for a private Japanese JHS & HS.
+Then, through two boards of education and finally, ending my "Japan experience" in April/June 2020 as a direct hire ALT for a private Japanese JHS & HS.
 Furthermore, I had a one-day opportunity to join a team of volunteer teachers from the States, and we team-taught several 90-minute English classes at a university in Kobe.
-As for this website, Eigo Ganbare will still exist and its work will continue outside of Japan!
+I also like to add my condolence to my Japanese friend who passed away from cancer (March 19, 2020 @ noon).
+We shared memories and I will always remember her for how she was used in various ministries - she left Japan and this world before me.
+Anyhow, as for this website, Eigo Ganbare will still exist and its work will continue outside of Japan!

 Creator's Education Background